Nuclei-Software/nuclei-linux-sdk/README.md

 ## Known issues and FAQs

+> Please also track issues located in https://github.com/Nuclei-Software/nuclei-linux-sdk/issues

 * Clone source code from github or gitee failed with issue `the remote end hung up unexpectedly`.

+  see https://github.com/Nuclei-Software/nuclei-linux-sdk/issues/10 for up to date answer.

   This Nuclei Linux SDK repo is a very big repo with many submodules, just simple clone is not enough, you always need to do submodule init and update, sometimes due to connection issue or http clone not stable issue, please switch to use ssh